lolaedun/lom/README.md

 I clicked on the safe foods "lets go" button and it scrolls down to the correct section.
 On the nav bar I clicked on "Diet" and selected "safe foods" and it scrolls down to the correct section.

-I noticed it wasn't always clear where the user was on the nav bar, so I added a highlight to display the active menu section.
-This helps the user understand where they are in the site.

 I also tested to make sure the food groups collapse and are responsive on smaller devices.